10up/Engineering-Best-Practices/_includes/markdown/React.md

 Considering PureComponents perform shallow comparisons of previous `state` and new `state`, a component should become "pure" when theres no need to re-render the entire component (or its children) every time data changes.

-Typically you **won't need** to create PureComponents as functional components and react hooks are better tools for the job.
+Typically, you **won't need** to create PureComponents as functional components and react hooks are better tools for the job.
 Do not use PureComponent if you are building stateless functional component and need lifecycle methods, use the `useEffect` hook instead.

 *NOTE:* The performance benefits are realized when the data passed to the component is simple.
 Large nested objects, and complex arrays passed to PureComponents may end up degrading the performance benefits.
 It's important to be very deliberate about your use of this type of component.